 - 2018: 2.80 Million

-It’s also worth noting that out of all the wakeboarders, nearly a third of them are between 6 and 18 of age.
+It’s also worth noting that out of all the wakeboarders, nearly a third are between 6 and 18 of age.
 Another third is people between the ages of 19 and 25.
 These are figures that promise growth and sustainability.
 By having a younger demographic of participants, it means that the sport isn’t dying, and is still attracting young people.

 While these numbers are instantly dwarfed by the numbers of surfing, which has 20-30 million people participating in it, you also have to keep in mind that wakeboarding is much newer than surfing.